 ARIA compares favorably to Wynn’s superb reputation for luxury.
 The standard room rate at this resort starts at $119 a night, and the price continues to go up based on preferences for more luxurious suites.
 Technology and automation are some of the highlights of this resort, which is suggested in the ultramodern architecture on display both inside and out.

-Both resorts offer rooms in roughly the same price point, however, if you want luxury at every turn, it is hard to deny a stay at Wynn Las Vegas.
+If you want to experience luxury at every turn, it is hard to deny a stay at Wynn Las Vegas.

 Wynn and ARIA Resort Fees

 When factoring and comparing room rates in Las Vegas, it’s important to take resort fees into consideration.
 Most resort properties in Las Vegas charge a daily resort fee in addition to the room rate.
 This fee covers amenities such as high-speed internet access, local phone calls, usage of the resort’s fitness center, and pool access.
 These fees are mandatory, even if you don’t intend to use the amenities.

 Both Wynn and ARIA are currently charging a resort fee of $45 per day (plus tax).
 Without much in the way of differences in the amenities covered by the resort fee at these two properties, there is nothing here that really differentiates them.

 Although Wynn Las Vegas isn’t winning any raves for their resort fees, when it comes to parking, this resort is one of the best on the Strip.
 Both self-parking and valet parking is free at this property.
 Actually, free parking is included in the resort fee at Wynn Las Vegas, but either way, this makes this resort clearly a better choice in terms of parking.

 ARIA charges $30 – $35 per day for premium valet parking, while self-parking is also available at a rate of $18 per day.